cncf/tag-security/assessments/projects/cert-manager/self-assessment.md

 Security reviewers: Maël Valais, Ashley Davis, Tim Ramlot

-This document is intended to aid in roadmapping, help with the onboarding of new maintainers and provide a good introuction to the security model of cert-manager.
+This document is intended to aid in roadmapping, help with the onboarding of new maintainers and provide a good introduction to the security model of cert-manager.

 ## Metadata